MuchenHe/Combined-Temperature-and-Pressure-Sensor-with-Display-Based-on-the-MSP-430-Microprocessor/README.md

 More infomation will be uploaded in the future.

 I have forked Alex's Library to my page for you convenience.
+The one that's compitable with my code is the display_utils.h and display_utils.c over on the forked page.